All Class Notes

 My journey from Trent University rower to chairman of Row Ontario’s Board of Directors reflects a lifelong dedication to the sport.
 A native of Brockville, Ontario, I began rowing at the Brockville Rowing Club in high school and competed at Trent University, where I earned a Business degree and won medals for Canada at the Under-23 World Championships twice.
 My experience as an athlete and coach - spanning Brock University, Ridley Graduate Boat Club, St. Catharines Rowing Club, Team Ontario and Rowing Canada - has equipped me with a broad perspective on rowing development and competition.

-• Rachel Smylie smiling in a Trent hallway
+• Rachel Smylie smiling

 When I toured Trent University for the first time in July 2015, I had a gut feeling that it would be a place that changed my life.
 It has been 9 years since I started at Trent, 5 years since I graduated, and only a few weeks since I walked the campus, and I can honestly say that when I think of Trent, all I can think of is that there is "no place like home."
 I had gone to Trent knowing that I wanted to be a lawyer, and I pursued a Major in International Development Studies (IDST) with an Emphasis in Law and Policy.